Budapest – what a marvelous city

-This was hopefully the best weekend you could possibly have in Budapest.
+This was hopefully the best weekend in Budapest you could possibly have.
 If you have a couple more days in this magical city I can also recommend you to go to:

 - Rudas spa (rooftop whirlpool overlooking the whole city)